 Where to find and enjoy Portuguese Chocolate

-Chocolate is found everywhere.
-It’s in every restaurant in the form of a rich egg heavy chocolate mousse for dessert, in the form of cookie peppered fudgy salame de chocolate in stores and kitchens around the holidays, and when it’s cold outside as a thick hot beverage made with real melted chocolate and milk, none of that powdered stuff!
-Chocolate is even found at nearly every festival throughout the country at any given time of year, in the form of little cups used for sweet Ginja.
+Chocolate is found just about everywhere in Portugal.
+It’s in every restaurant in the form of a rich egg-heavy chocolate mousse for dessert, in the form of cookie peppered fudgy salame de chocolate in stores and kitchens around the holidays, and when it’s cold outside as a hot viscous beverage made with melted chocolate and milk, none of that powdered stuff!
+Chocolate can also be found at nearly every festival throughout the country at any given time of year, in the form of little cups used for sweet Ginja.

-A good spot to start out for any chocolate lover would be to hit up the yearly Óbidos International Chocolate Festival.
-They cater to both adults and children with cooking classes for young and old, fun candy inspired characters, shows and plenty of chocolaty things to taste.
-There is even the art element included with an all chocolate sculpture gallery to see.
+For diehard chocolate lovers, it would behoove them to check out the Óbidos International Chocolate Festival.
+They cater to both adults and children with cooking classes for young and old, fun candy-inspired characters, shows and plenty of chocolaty things to taste.
+There is even an artistic element featuring a phenomenal chocolate sculpture gallery.

-If you’re diehard chocolate lover, you could book a stay in Portugal’s first chocolate-themed hotel in the northern town of Viana do Castelo.
-Hotel Fábrica do Chocolate is a four star hotel complete with a restaurant.
-Housed in an old Avianense chocolate factory, the restaurant features dishes with chocolate ingredients produced on premise.
-And like all good “themed” hotels, such as wine, you can experience chocolate-based treatments and therapies in the form of facials and body wraps, or peruse their on site museum.
+If you’re chocolate obsessed, stay in Portugal’s first chocolate-themed hotel in the northern town of Viana do Castelo.
+Hotel Fábrica do Chocolate is a four-star hotel complete with a restaurant.
+Housed in an old Avianense chocolate factory, the restaurant features dishes with chocolate ingredients produced on-premise.
+And like all good “themed” hotels, such as wine, you can experience chocolate-based treatments and therapies in the form of facials and body wraps, or peruse their on-site museum.

-If you’re interested in a customized chocolate tour in Portugal, let us know!
+If you’re interested in a customized chocolate tour, culinary experience or tasting in Portugal, contact us!
 We’re more than happy to find an excuse to enjoy chocolate alongside you!